-There is no recent trading activity in our Common Stock and there is no assurance that an active market will develop in the future.
+There is limited trading activity in our common stock and there is no assurance that an active market will develop in the future.

-There is no recent trading activity in our Common Stock.
-Further, although our Common Stock is currently quoted on the OTCQB, trading of our Common Stock may be extremely sporadic.
+Recent trading activity in our Common Stock has been limited, averaging 100,000 shares traded per day since our Common Stock began trading February 14, 2012.
+Further, although our common stock is currently quoted on the OTCQB, trading of our common stock may be extremely sporadic.
 For example, several days may pass before any shares may be traded.
-As a result, an investor may find it difficult to dispose of, or to obtain accurate quotations of the price of our Common Stock.
-There can be no assurance that a more active market for our Common Stock will develop, or if one should develop, there is no assurance that it will be sustained.
-This severely limits the liquidity of our Common Stock, and would likely have a material adverse effect on the market price of our Common Stock and on our ability to raise additional capital.
+As a result, an investor may find it difficult to dispose of, or to obtain accurate quotations of the price of our common stock.
+There can be no assurance that a more active market for our common stock will develop, or if one should develop, there is no assurance that it will be sustained.
+This severely limits the liquidity of our common stock, and would likely have a material adverse effect on the market price of our common stock and on our ability to raise additional capital.